Flexin1981/AdxSuds/readme.md

 <h3>Installation</h3>

-You can install this module through pip with the following Currently this is tested on linux but should work on windows but will require a tweak for the cache file location.
+You can install this module through pip with the following Command;

      sudo pip install git+https://github.com/Flexin1981/AdxSuds

+Currently this is tested on linux but should work on windows but will require a tweak for the cache file location.

 <h3>Usage</h3>